tsangwpx/aioqbt/docs/source/index.rst

 .. note::

     This project is in beta stage.

 .. toctree::
     :maxdepth: 2
     :caption: Contents:

     usage
+    advanced
     reference

 Indices and tables